 Ethical understanding: Apply ethical values and principles to your studies and investigations.
-Understand the implications of these to others and the environment.
-Understand reasoning can assist making ethical judgements.
+Understand the implications of these to others and the environment, and that reasoning can assist in making ethical judgements.

-Information & communication technology capability: Use ICT to access information, collect, analyse, and represent data, model and interpret concepts and relationships, process information, and communicate ideas.
+Information & communication technology capability: Use ICT to access information; collect, analyse, and represent data; model and interpret concepts and relationships; process information; and communicate ideas.

-Intercultural understanding: Appreciate and respect diverse cultures (yours and others) and understand how cultural perspectives have impacted the developments, breadth and diversity of scientific knowledge and applications.
+Intercultural understanding: Appreciate and respect diverse cultures (yours and others) and understand how cultural perspectives have impacted the development, breadth, and diversity of scientific knowledge and applications.

-Literacy: Literacy is the ability to identify, understand, interpret, create and communicate effectively using written, visual, oral, and digital formats.
+Literacy: Literacy is the ability to identify, understand, interpret, create, and communicate effectively using written, visual, oral, and digital formats.
 Apply these skills to communicate scientific concepts and findings.

 Numeracy: Numeracy involves recognising and understanding the role of mathematics in the world.
-Develop numeracy skills through measuring, recording, representing, and anlaysing data.
+Develop numeracy skills by measuring, recording, representing, and anlaysing data.

-Personal & social capability: Establish positive relationships, make responsible decisions, work effectively (alone and with others) and constructively handle challenging situations during your scientific endeavours.
+Personal & social capability: Establish positive relationships, make responsible decisions, work effectively (alone and with others), and constructively handle challenging situations during your scientific endeavours.